 Heat looking for 4th straight Finals trip

-That’s what the Miami Heat are trying to reach this season.
+That’s what the Miami Heat is trying to reach this season.

 After going to the NBA Finals in each of the past three seasons — winning the last two titles — the Heat now aim to join an exclusive club.
 Only the Celtics, from 1957-66 and again from 1984-87, and the Lakers, from 1982-85, have made at least four consecutive trips to the championship series.

-“It would mean everything, man,” said Heat forward LeBron James.
+“It would mean everything, man,” Heat forward LeBron James said.
 “First of all, it means that I’m doing my part and I’m helping our team get better.
 It would mean everything to our team.
 That’s what we’re here for.
 We work our tails off every day.
 If it can pay off with another Finals appearance, we’d represent the Eastern Conference the best way we can.”

 Miami was taken to the limit twice in last season’s playoffs, needing to prevail in Game 7s to beat Indiana in the East finals, then topple San Antonio in the NBA Finals.

-Ray Allen’s dramatic 3-pointer to save the Heat in Game 6 against the Spurs will forever be the stuff of highlight lore.
+Ray Allen’s dramatic 3-pointer to save the Heat in Game 6 against the Spurs is the stuff of highlight lore.
 They put together a 27-game winning streak in the regular season a year ago, the second-longest in NBA history.
 All that, the Heat say, is pretty much pushed aside now.